 Wood shingles are machine-cut from cedar, spruce, or pine to offer a natural-looking and environmentally friendly trim that lasts 20 to 25 years.
 They come at an economical price point.

-Following installation, it’s easy to power-wash mildew- or mold-ridden shingles, but damaged individual shingles often need to be replaced rather than repaired, and the plywood decking required below the shingles makes them more difficult to replace on your own than asphalt shingles.
+Following installation, it’s easy to power-wash mildew- or mold-ridden shingles.
+However, damaged individual shingles often need replacement rather than repair.
+The plywood decking beneath the shingles makes DIY replacement more challenging than with asphalt shingles.